19 Jul Custom Orthotics

 - Tight hips & lower back pain

-If any one of these symptoms is present, poor mechanics of the feet and lower legs can be the cause.
-Custom orthotics can control excessive motion in the joints of the feet and ankles to prevent these problems.
+If any one of these symptoms are present, issues with the mechanics of the feet and legs are often the cause.
+Custom orthotics help to control movement in the joints of the feet and ankles to prevent these problems.

-Soft Orthotics: Constructed of soft, compressible materials that help to absorb shock, increase balance and relieve pressure spots.
-They are easily adaptable to changing weight-bearing forces and are particularly effective for arthritic and deformed feet as well as in the care of the diabetic foot.
+Soft Orthotics: Constructed of soft materials that help absorb shock, increase balance and relieve pressure spots.
+They easily adapt to varying weights and are effective for arthritic and deformed feet as well as in the care of diabetic feet.

-Semi-Rigid Orthotics: Constructed from materials such as flexible plastics, high-density rubber and other thermoformable materials.
-These orthotics are generally used when controlling excessive motion is the primary goal – such as for flat feet, weak ankles, high arches, heel pain, shin splints, knee pain, hip pain and lower back pain.
+Semi-Rigid Orthotics: Constructed from flexible plastics and high-density rubber, these orthotics are generally used when controlling excessive motion is the primary goal—such as for flat feet, weak ankles, high arches, heel pain, shin splints, knee pain, hip pain and lower back pain.

-Rigid Orthotics: Constructed from a firm material such as a thermoplastic, these orthotics are designed to control excessive motion in heavier people or when footwear will not allow a thicker orthotic e.g. dress shoes, dance shoes, cleats and other slim fitting footwear.
+Rigid Orthotics: Constructed from a firm material, these orthotics are designed to control excessive motion in heavier people or when footwear will not allow a thicker orthotic—such as dress shoes, dance shoes, cleats and other slim fitting footwear.

-One the most important elements in custom orthotics is matching the shape of the insole to the individual’s foot to create the closest match.
-Custom orthotics must adhere to certain criteria to be considered truly custom.
-Your custom orthotics must be crafted with a 3-dimensional (3D) cast/impression of your foot.
+One the most important aspects of custom orthotics is to match the shape of the insole to your foot.
+Custom orthotics must follow certain criteria to be considered truly custom.
+Your custom orthotics must be made with a 3-dimensional cast/impression of your foot.
 Standing on a flat platform is not a 3D casting technique and will not give you the benefits of a custom-made product.

 BioPed Canadian Certified Pedorthists are specialists in assessing the need for custom orthotics and manufacturing them.
-Your Pedorthist will complete a thorough biomechanical assessment of your foot structure, gait biomechanics, lifestyle activities and footwear to determine what type of orthotic would be best for you.
+Your Pedorthist will complete a thorough assessment of your foot, gait, lifestyle activities and footwear to determine what type of orthotic would be best for you.
 With our on-site lab facilities and tools, our Canadian Certified Pedorthists will hand-craft or adjust any aspect of your orthotic.

-Whatever your personal or work lifestyle, think about what’s in your shoes and how a little customization could take you a long way to greater comfort, pain alleviation and injury prevention.
+Whatever your personal or professional lifestyle, think about what’s in your shoes and how a little customization could take you a long way to greater comfort, pain relief and injury prevention.